Skip navigation

 Who we are

-We start with the needs of local communities, collaborate with industry to deliver social outcomes, and advocate for meaningful benefits for regions through government policy.
+We start with the needs of local communities, collaborate with industry to deliver social outcomes and advocate for meaningful benefits for regional communities through government policy.

 We are member-based